To save time and confusion, here are some things to consider before you begin your Google Tag Manager implementation.

 The best practice is to set up one container per web domain.
 However, if the user experience and tags on a website span more than one domain, it's best to set up a single container that serves all the domains involved.
 Here are a few considerations:

 - Configurations can't easily be shared across containers without using container export and import, or by using the API.
 If the tags and firing logic is similar across domains, use a single container.

 - When someone publishes a container, all changes go live, regardless of domain.
 If you need to apply changes to one domain without affecting other domains, use a different container for each domain.

-Learn more about cross domain measurement.
+Learn more about cross-domain measurement.

 If all of your tags fire as pages load, and each page has a unique URL, a basic container implementation is sufficient.
-If your tag firing scenarios are more complex, you may want to implement a more customized container implementation.
+If your tag firing scenarios are more complex, you may want to implement a more customised container implementation.
 These custom solutions often implement a data layer, which is code that helps Tag Manager pass data from your site or app to your tags.

 Depending on your tagging requirements, server-side tagging may be an optimal solution to improve site or device performance, and enhance data quality and security.
 Learn more about client-side tagging vs server-side tagging.